Roadmap to this page

 CONCLUSION

-In 22 months, Israel has attacked and destroyed 92% of homes, nearly every single hospital, 95% of schools, and over 80% of agricultural fields - as well as water wells, sewage systems, cattle and sheep herds, and orchards, bakeries, and greenhouses.
+Over two years, Israel has attacked and destroyed 92% of homes, every single hospital, 95% of schools, and over 80% of agricultural fields - as well as water wells, sewage systems, cattle and sheep herds, orchards, bakeries, and greenhouses.
 It has destroyed places of worship, and cultural and historical sites.
-At the same time, it has systematically starved the entire civilian population, while regularly massacring people at so-called “aid” sites.
+It has systematically starved the entire civilian population, while regularly massacring people at so-called “aid” sites.

 The consensus of genocide scholars and human rights organizations is clear: this is genocide.
 This is the deliberate crushing of Palestinian existence in Gaza, the wholesale destruction of a society, culture, and way of life.
 For those who survive, Israel has inflicted unimaginable levels of trauma and terror, a psychological horror that may never be overcome, as well as unbearable physical and emotional pain.
 The people of Gaza, as journalist Chris Hedges wrote in The Last Days of Gaza, are “Sick.
 Injured.
 Terrified.
 Humiliated.
 Abandoned.
 Destitute.
 Starving.
 Hopeless.”